chriseppstein/chriseppstein.github.com/_source/_posts/2009-09-20-why-stylesheet-abstraction-matters.markdown

   <dd>Bug fixes and design changes can be made confidently once and propagated automatically.</dd>

   <dt>Domain specific style vocabulary</dt>
   <dd>AKA Work how you think.
 Abstractions all you to design within the mindset of your site, not style primitives.
-Naming your colors things like "engaging_orage" and "calming_blue" help others know when it is appropriate to use those colors without any additional documentation.</dd>
+Naming your colors things like "engaging_orange" and "calming_blue" help others know when it is appropriate to use those colors without any additional documentation.</dd>

   <dt>Organization</dt>
   <dd>Easier to keep similar concepts close to each other in code to optimize coordinated changes.</dd>